PashataDLG/producthub-backend/README.md

 ## Description

-ProductHub is a comprehensive solution for effective product management, featuring user registration, login, logout capabilities, and complete CRUD operations for products.
-This project leverages a range of advanced technologies to ensure robust performance and security:
+ProductHub is a personal project developed with Node.js and Express.js.
+It serves as a simple exercise to practice CRUD operations and authentication, offering user registration, login, and logout functionalities, along with complete product management capabilities.
+This project aims to improve skills in developing web applications.

 - **Joi**: Schema validation
 - **Jest**: Testing